-Tehran Travel Show was an inspiring multimedia event, organized at 23rd and 24th of November 2017, at Pardis Mellat, Tehran.
-The event purpose was to give it’s audience the tools and know-how as well as the confidence to travel like an expert.
-Participating in the lectures and workshops gave the audience the skills and knowledge of how to get around obstacles such as visa, time, language barrier, money and open your eyes to the world of possibilities and boost your confidence.
+Tehran Travel Show was an inspiring multimedia event, organized on 23rd and 24th of November 2017, at Pardis Mellat, Tehran.
+The event’s purpose was to give it’s the audience the tools and know-how as well as the confidence to travel like an expert.
+Participating in the lectures and workshops gave the audience the skills and knowledge of how to get around obstacles such as visas, time, language barriers, money and open your eyes to the world of possibilities and boost your confidence.

 They say your best memories found within the pages of your passport.
 We all have good and bad ones to share about the places we have been to.
 Several professional adventurers converged in Tehran to show enthusiasts the ways they can plan memorable trips.
 Watch PRESS TV correspondent Hamid Javani report about the event.

 Hosted by some of the most experienced world-class international travelers and adventurers, the event was the final big day for travel enthusiasts whatever your age or ability with a great big dollop of inspiring ideas for travel wherever you turn.
 I was lucky to be the event organizer.

 The whole journey started when I met one of my extraordinary friends in Tehran.
 Listed amongst the world’s top 20 most seasoned travelers by Men’s Fitness magazine Reza Pakravan

 He told me that there are a handful of people contacting him and ask basic to professional questions about adventure travel and to my ears it was an “opportunity” knowing we can find all pieces of the puzzle to create not just an event, series of events, or initiative, but a movement to inspire people to go to exciting places!